EdgarAllenExile/notehub/02. Projects/az-204/actual-work-notes.md

 Bus -> Topic -> Subscription

 Filters kinda jank but I think I am working it out.
+Actually no, Filters are still kinda jank.
+As an example, to test booleans, you use `user.property = TRUE` as opposed to = 1 or IS TRUE

 ## Function Apps